 Classes may be held in any teaching rooms on campus.
 Students on other programmes may join the class for certain courses or lectures.

 The academic staff of the Department of Actuarial Mathematics and Statistics all have their offices in the Colin Maclaurin (CM) building.
-Administrative staff and the MACS School Office (EM 1.25) are nearby in that section of the Earl Mountbatten building close to the CM building.

 4.2 Contacting You